lgsvl/simulator/Docs/python-api.md

 This will set x component of velocity (in world coordinate space) to -50 meters per second and leave y and z components of velocity unmodified.

-All agents have following common functionality:
+All agents have the following common functionality:

  * `state` - property to get or set agent state (position, velocity, ...)
- * `transform` - property to get `transform` member of state (shortcut for `state.transform`)
+ * `transform` - property to get `transform` member of the state (shortcut for `state.transform`)
- * `bounding_box` - property to get bounding box in local coordinate space, note that bounding box is not centered around (0,0,0) - it depends on actual geometry of agent.
+ * `bounding_box` - property to get bounding box in local coordinate space.
+   Note that bounding box is not centered around (0,0,0) - it depends on the actual geometry of the agent.
- * `on_collision` - method to set callback function which is called when agent collides something (other agent or static obstacle), see [callbacks](#callbacks) section for more information on this.
+ * `on_collision` - method to set a callback function to be called when the agent collides with something (other agent or static obstacle), see [callbacks](#callbacks) section for more information.

 ## EGO vehicle